habi/EAWAG-manuscript/manuscript.md

 Even though the evolutionary diversification of cichlid fish radiations in Lake Victoria, East Africa is a well researched topic, it remains a complex system in need of further study [@doi:10.1098/rspb.2006.3539; @doi:10.1111/nph.13450].
 We aim to better understand the functional anatomy of the skulls and jaws in these fish in order to test the functional decoupling and other hypotheses about what may facilitate exceptionally high rates of morphological evolution.

-The collection of cichlid fish available is extremely valuable, hence a nondestructive imaging method is paramount for studying these samples.
+The collection of Lake Victoria cichlids investigated here is extremely valuable, hence a nondestructive imaging method for studying these samples is paramount.
 Since micro–computed tomography can be regarded as a nondestructive investigation method for biological samples, it is the ideal imaging method for investigating the oral and pharyngeal jaws as well as the skull features of the fish presented in this study [@doi:10.1093/iob/obad008] (N=133).

 ### Micro-computed tomography